 There are various technologies and tools available that enable VASPs to comply with the Travel Rule, yet compliance with the Travel Rule continues to be reported as challenging due to “the lack of one unified technology to support it,” according to the FATF report.

 Since FATF’s first 12-Month Review, there has been significant progress in Travel Rule technology development.
-Several standards and protocols—such as the Travel Rule Information Sharing Architecture (TRISA)—can now help enable interoperability between solutions and, when enhanced by blockchain analysis tools such as in CipherTrace Traveler, can also safely identify VASPs to exchange Travel Rule data.
+Several standards and protocols—such as the Travel Rule Information Sharing Architecture (TRISA)—can now help enable interoperability between solutions and, when enhanced by A blockchain—the technology underlying bitcoin and other c...
+More analysis tools such as in CipherTrace Traveler, can also safely identify VASPs to exchange Travel Rule data.

 The lack of Travel Rule implementation globally is a major obstacle to effective global AML/CFT mitigation and undermines the effectiveness and impact of the revised FATF Standards.
 For this, the FATF has indicated that one of its major next steps will be to accelerate the implementation of the Travel Rule globally.